John Hinckley Jr.: Treatment

 Hinckley was confined at St. Elizabeths Hospital in Washington, D.C.
 After Hinckley was admitted, tests found that he was an "unpredictably dangerous" man who might harm himself or any third party.
 In 1983, he told Penthouse that on a normal day he would "see a therapist, answer mail, play guitar, listen to music, play pool, watch television, eat lousy food and take delicious medication".
-Around 1987, Hinckley applied for a court order allowing him periodic home visits.
-As part of the consideration of the request, the judge ordered Hinckley's hospital room searched.
-Hospital officials found photographs and letters in Hinckley's room that showed a continued obsession with Foster, as well as evidence that Hinckley had exchanged letters with serial killer Ted Bundy, and sought the address of the incarcerated Charles Manson, who had inspired Lynette Fromme to try to kill United States President Gerald Ford.
-The court denied Hinckley's request for additional privileges.